valdinho3752/Algo2_FinalP/README.md

 - **Chroma**: Install using pip
 -
 ## Running the Project
-To run the project, execute the following command:
+To run the project, create a .env file and insert "OPENAI_API_KEY=<key>" and execute the following command:

 ```bash
 uvicorn main:app --reload